-Today I have Jenny from Single girls DIY.
+Today I have Jenny, a DIY expert.
 It’s her passion to empower women to take on their own DIY projects as single women.
 She helps us build competence in all areas of our lives.
 She is a single girl who’s taken on many home projects that at first seemed overwhelming, but she believes that everyone can create a home they love even on a tiny budget, whether we’re total beginners or seasoned DIY lovers.
 She helps us by sharing practical ideas and frugal tips to help us all achieve our goals.

 Welcome, Jenny.
 I’m so glad to have you on today.